kevmuv/Iris/README.md

 ## Visualition

-* we used multiple graphs to showcase data interaction between the different variables.
+* We used multiple graphs to showcase data interaction between the different variables.
 These are scatter, box, violin, and pairplot, and Andrews curves.

 Below are the outcomes: